Hindi Language 4

 - an ability to translate English to Hindi, using correct grammar and spelling

 - an ability to write expository essays in Hindi on a variety of subjects

-This course is taught for a total of 22 weeks teaching with 4 hours classroom contact per week.
+This module is taught for a total of 22 weeks teaching with 4 hours classroom contact per week.

 Scope and syllabus

 The module aims at improving aural and spoken competence of advanced level students.
 The focus will be on aural comprehension and on conversation.
 A range of audiovisual and written materials taken from Hindi media will also be used.
 Regular homework will include written assignments and oral presentations.